Zuppa Inglese, a Lighter Version of an Italian Classic for Feast of the Seven Fishes

 Zuppa inglese, which literally translates to “English soup”, is essentially a type of Italian trifle.

-Zuppa inglese a great choice for dessert when preparing a traditional Italian Christmas Eve dinner celebrating the Feast of the Seven Fishes (or nine or thirteen, whichever you celebrate).
+Zuppa inglese a great choice for dessert when preparing a traditional Italian Christmas Eve dinner celebrating the Feast of the Seven Fishes or just having a seafood meal.

 As an Amazon Associate I earn from qualifying purchases.